Waterballs: In popular culture

-Water balls usually refer to either balls that bounce on water, or balls filled with fluid.
-Generally they are palm-sized and can travel as fast as they can be thrown.
+The term "water ball" usually refers to either a ball that bounces on water or a ball filled with fluid.
+They are typically palm-sized and can travel as fast as they are thrown.
 They can travel a great distance, even crossing large moving waterways.
 High-performance water bags have only been on the US market for 15 years.
 They were introduced in the summer of 2008 with the launch of the Waboba Ball, followed by the WaterRipper and subsequently the SkipBiscuit.

-Splash balls or water baloons are well known to the public and have been on the market in the US for years.
+Splash balls or water balloons are well known to the public and have been on the market in the US for years.
 They are designed for children and adults to play on a water surface.
 These are also more suitable for children and non-sport uses.
 They are not classified as high-performance water balls or water bags.

 There are a number of nerf-styled polo water balls on the market that are smaller and softer than the regulation sport polo water ball.
 These are also more suitable for children and non-sport uses.

 Generally, high-performance water bags have little friction on the water, they are relatively small in size and density making them generally a handball size.
-With a certain amount of force they skip, bounce and glide in a straight line on the water surface and can travel fast and long distance.
-They can be projected on the water between players at a range of 3– 200 feet as there is very little friction slow them on the water surface – particularly the sealed water ball is more suited to distance.
+With a certain amount of force they skip, bounce and glide in a straight line on the water surface and can travel fast and go long distances.
+They can be projected on the water between players at a range of 3– 200 feet as there is very little friction slowing them on the water surface – particularly the sealed water ball is more suited to distance.
 Each time they bounce or skip on the water surface, the inertia is reduced by opposing forces of gravity, friction, surface tension, surface drag.

 Water bags or water balls have traditionally been seen as a children's toy, with a number of manufacturers aiming for that particular market segment when introducing new products.
-The WaterRipper is marketed as a kid's 5+ pool toy and also marketed as a high-performance action sports water ball for adults.
+The WaterRipper is marketed as a children's pool toy and also marketed as a high-performance action sports water ball for adults.
 Most water bags and water balls are sold in sporting goods, toy stores, outdoor stores and even food stores.
 The WaterRipper was launched in the United States in July 2010.
 The Waboba ball was initially marketed overseas, introduced in Scandinavia 2005 and in the United Kingdom in 2008.
 It is now sold worldwide.

-The SkipBiscuit launched by Ripperball Sports in 2018 is a new generation water absorbing game bag that is shaped like a rock or biscuit.
-It has unique water skimming properties that behave like a kipping a rock.
+The SkipBiscuit, launched by Ripperball Sports in 2018, is a new-generation, water-absorbing game bag shaped like a rock or biscuit.
+It has unique water-skimming properties that emulate skipping a rock.